ryynosaur/mysite-forestry/_drafts/godot-mono-high-level-multiplayer-example-3-2.md

 I may make a follow up to this at some point with setting up UPNP and ways to safely handle implementing it in Godot.

 Follow on [twitter](https://twitter.com/ryynosaur) or [other places](https://ryanforrester.ca/contact) for more cool Godot stuff!
-All the code for this project can be found [here](https://github.com/ryynosaur/GodotModExample).
+All the code for my demos can be found [here](https://github.com/ryynosaur).

 Bye!